Pragmatic Arguments and Belief in God

 According to (E′) if the evidence is adequate, then the question is settled.
 If there’s a preponderance of support for p, then one is required to believe p.
 Where the evidence speaks, one must listen and obey.
 (E′) differs from (E) in part since it says nothing about those occasions in which the evidence is silent, or is inadequate.
 If one assigns p a probability of one-half, then there’s not a preponderance of evidence in support of p.
 (E′) says nothing about believing p in that case.
 Principle (E), on the other hand, forbids believing p in that case.
 While a proponent of theistic pragmatic arguments cannot swear allegiance to (E), she can, clearly enough, adhere to (E′).
 Let’s call (E) Strong Evidentialism, and (E′) Weak Evidentialism.
 So, an employer of theistic pragmatic arguments can conform to Weak Evidentialism, but not Strong Evidentialism.

-Is there a good reason to prefer Weak Evidentialism to Strong (in addition to James's argument)?
-A promising argument in support of the moral and rational permissibility of employing pragmatic reasons in belief-formation is erected upon the base of what we might call the Basic Argument (or perhaps more precisely, the Basic Argument scheme):
+Is there a good reason to prefer Weak Evidentialism to Strong (in addition to James’s argument)?
+A promising argument in support of the moral and rational permissibility of employing pragmatic reasons in belief-formation is erected upon the base of what we might call the Duty Argument (or perhaps more precisely, the Duty Argument scheme):

-- □(no one is (overall) irrational in doing what he's morally obligated to do).
+- It is necessary that (no one is (overall) irrational in doing what he’s morally obligated to do).
 And,

 The idea that persons can voluntarily and directly choose what to believe is called “Doxastic Voluntarism”.
 According to Doxastic Voluntarism, believing is a direct act of the will, with many of the propositions we believe under our immediate control.
 A basic action is an action that a person intentionally does, without doing any other action.
 Jones’ moving of her finger is a basic action, since she need not perform any other action to accomplish it.
 Her handing the book from Smith to Brown is not basic, since she must intentionally do several things to accomplish it.
 According to Doxastic Voluntarism, some of our belief acquisitions are basic actions.
 We can will, directly and voluntarily, what to believe and the beliefs thereby acquired are freely obtained and are not forced upon us.
 In short, one can believe at will.
 The proponent of Doxastic Voluntarism need not hold that every proposition is a candidate for direct acquisition, as long as she holds that there are some propositions belief in which is under our direct control.